| Bongos at the San Diego Zoo. | ||

 section was necessary for delivery.
 One female hybrid produced a female

 offspring when mated with a male sitatunga.
-14) Immunology I am not aware of any immunological study in Tragelaphinae.
-15) Pathological

-features 16) Physiologic
+16) Physiologic

-data 17) Other
+17) Other

-resources 18) Other
+18) Other

 remarks - What additional Information is needed?
-Acknowledgement References

 Bent, N. and Reason, R.: A preliminary study of sex ratios in captive=-born ruminants.
 Int.
 Zoo Yb.
 36:223-228, 1998.
 Bush, M., Montali, R.J., Gray, C.W. and Neeley, L.M.: Cesarean section in a Bongo antelope.
 J. Amer.
 Vet.
 Med.
 Assoc.
 163:552-553, 1973.
 Doi, S., Shifrin, S., Santisteban, P., Montali, R.J., Schiller, C., Bush, M. and Grollman, E.F.: Familial goiter in bongo antelope (Tragelaphus eurycerus).
 Endocrinology 127:857-864, 1990.
 Dresser,